 As well as writing books, I am a poet.
 I love crafting poetry on all kinds of topics, and in a range of forms, both rhyming and unrhyming.
 In fact, I love poetry so much that I am a Doctor of Poetry (well, technically I am a PhD, Doctor of Philosophy – but my thesis was, in fact, about children’s poetry).
 And, in 2021, PETAA (the primary English Teacher’s Association of Australia) asked me to put my knowledge of poetry to good use in the from a resource for teachers.

-Teaching Poetry for Pleasure and Purpose will be sent out to all PETAA members in August, 2021, and available for sale from PETAA, too.
+Teaching Poetry for Pleasure and Purpose was sent out to all PETAA members in August, 2021, and is available for sale from PETAA, too.
 The goal of the book is to help educators teach the writing, reading and savouring of poetry in ways that are pleasurable (for teachers AND students) and meet literacy and other learning goals.
 There are activities which teachers can build into lessons, lots of resources and, importantly, poems that can be used in the classroom.
 You can find out more about the book here.

 My poems have also been published in magazines, most regularly in the School Magazine.
-I am really proud to have had many of my poems published here over the years, and each time they have been illustrated by some of Australia’s best known illustrators, including Matt Ottley and Sarah Davies.
+I am really proud to have had many of my poems published here over the years, and each time they have been illustrated by some of Australia’s best known illustrators, including Matt Ottley and Sarah Davis.
 If you love poems, stories, plays and more, you will enjoy this magazine – and support Australia’s longest running periodical for children.